The Palace at Arcadia

 Helga watched the proceedings with interest.
 “Perfect.
 Now, observe.”
 She delicately cradled her jeweled teacup.
 It did not look like the original Cup of Midnight, which was deliberately grandiose, meant to serve as a stark contrast to the plain wooden Cup of Dawn.
 But its essence was unmistakable.
 The thick black Nothing contained within its bonds poured out slowly, a single drop flowing through the air.

 There was enough Void within the Cup to bind the entirety of life, both now and forever.
-Used in such a fashion, it would render the cup useless forever afterwards.
+Used in such a fashion, it would render the cup useless forever afterward.
 But there was also enough Void within the Cup to selective bind one person at a time for as long as once cared to do so.

 The Void was diffuse, almost transparent, and settled upon the golem.
 It looked up, quizzically.
 It felt different.